 This homework has a duration of two weeks.
-Fork the repository, commit your changes in the git, and invite us (@dpmh) to hand in your homework.
+Fork the repository and commit your changes in the git to hand in your homework.
 We advise you to start by implementing Part 1, Part 2.1, Part 2.3 and Part 3 at first and then implement Part 2.2 afterward.